-The School's Code of Conduct, school-wide policies on bullying and technology use, supervision of students, and pastoral education K-12 seek to minimize the risk of student-on-student abuse.
-All allegations of student-on-student abuse are handled in line with the school's safeguarding procedures and all children affected need to be supported.
-All student-on-student abuse is taken seriously and will not be tolerated as 'just having a laugh' or 'part of growing up.'
+The School recognizes that children are capable of abusing other children.
+The School's Code of Conduct, school-wide policies on bullying and technology use, supervision of students, and pastoral education K-12 seek to minimize the risk of child-on-child abuse.
+All allegations of child-on-child abuse are handled in line with the school's safeguarding procedures and all children affected need to be supported.
+All child-on-child abuse is taken seriously and will not be tolerated as 'just having a laugh' or 'part of growing up.'